inhobaek-wj/zshdotfile/README.md

 - put global `.gitconfig` file into `.config/git` as `config`

+- change shortcut
-- change shortcut for input source as option + space
+  - input source as option + space
+  - screenshot and recording options as left control + shift + command + 5